relaytools/docs/relaytools-setup.md

 ## -   Wildcard DNS ([noip.com](http://noip.com/))
 This was the only cost for me.
 I have used noip.com's free DNS for years but needed to pay for at least one wildcard service to use relaytools.
 I purchased "Enhanced Dynamic Dns" for 1 year with coupon code: *REFER20* for $15.99 USD*

-This allows me to have ***.nostr-hub.ddns.net** meaning I have many, many subdomains such as follows:
+This allows for ***.nostr-hub.ddns.net**, meaning I have many, many subdomains, such as the following:

  - wss://jacks-relay.nostr-hub.ddns.net
  - wss://jills-relay.nostr-hub.ddns.net